 I quickly patted down my left pocket, feeling nothing inside of it.
 I then looked down and pulled the pocket inside out.

-And it looked like it was going to tear the money apart.
+I quickly saw that it had a ten thousand yen note in its teeth and paws, looking like it was going to tear the money apart.

 Ao walked nearer to the damned rat, lecturing it like it was a trained animal.